christinehohensinn/site18/content/home/about.md

 ## About me

 I have studied Psychology at the University of Vienna with a focus on Psychological Assessment and Psychometrics.
-During my study of Psychology, I have discovered my passion for quantitative methods and started to study Statistics in addition.
+During my PhD, I have discovered my passion for quantitative methods and studied Statistics in addition.
-My work as psychologist has concentrated on test and questionnaire development and issues such as the impact of design and other features of questionnaires, surveys, psychological and educational tests for example.
-Therefore I strongly used Item Response Theory.
-But my interests are spread more widely than this - I am generally interested in Applied Statistics in Social Sciences and Economics.
+My work as psychologist and scientist was concentrated on test and questionnaire development, analyses of large-scale assessment data and the impact of certain features such as test design and other features on test scores in questionnaires, surveys and psychological and educational tests.
+My main focus in Psychometrics is on the theory and application of Item Response Theory.
+But my interests are spread more widely.
+I am generally interested in Applied Statistics in Social Sciences and Economics.